liangxianzhe/nap.nvim/README.md

 | s           | Spell         |
 | t, T, C-t   | Tag           |

-Plans, feel free to suggest others:
+These are not yet supported, feel free to suggest others:
-[] Add File operator, similar to unimpaired.
+- [] Add File operator, similar to unimpaired.
-[] Support count.
+- [] Support count.

 ## Add new operator